2025 Annual Meeting & MuseumExpo Open Call for Proposals

 Your proposal should fit into one of the following format types:

-Roundtables: These one-hour facilitated roundtable discussions allow attendees to connect with colleagues in-person through interactive programming designed to expand their networks.
+Roundtables: These one-hour facilitated roundtable discussions will occur on May 7 and 8, 2025.
+This experience will allow attendees to connect with colleagues in-person through interactive programming designed to expand their networks.
 They will share challenges, successes, and new ideas while getting inspired to learn more.
-Facilitators will be knowledgeable in a topic area that aligns with one of the 2024 thematic tracks and is prepared to lead and guide roundtable conversations that stimulate thoughtful discussions.
+Facilitators will be knowledgeable in a topic area that aligns with one of the 2025 thematic tracks and is prepared to lead and guide roundtable conversations that stimulate thoughtful discussions.
 A facilitator may also ask participants to brainstorm in workgroups, collaborate on a project, or simply share stories.
 No slides will be used in roundtable sessions.
 Handouts or other resources are preferred.
-There is a limit of 4 facilitators for this format.
+There is a limit of 6 facilitators for this format.

-Sessions: These traditional one-hour sessions include professional development, learning, and conversations relevant to the four 2024 tracks.
+Sessions: These traditional one-hour presentations will occur on May 7 and 8, 2025.
+Explore programming that will include professional development, learning, and conversations relevant to the four 2025 tracks.
 Presentations may include storytelling, workgroups, panels, or standard instruction.
 Attendees should leave inspired and challenged to amplify their impact in their museums or communities.
 These sessions generally include a slide presentation with optional handouts and resources.
 Presenters should include research and evaluation data in their proposals and presentations.
-There is a limit of 6 presenters for this format.
+There is a limit of 5 presenters for this format.

-Flash Sessions: These 25-minute sessions allow for the sharing of successful case-specific examples, or niche conversations that contribute to the advancement of the museum field relevant to the four 2024 tracks.
+Flash Sessions: These 25-minute sessions occur on May 7, 8, and 9.
+These brief presentations allow for the sharing of successful case-specific examples, or niche conversations that contribute to the advancement of the museum field relevant to the four 2025 tracks.
 Flash presentations may include a compact slide presentation with optional handouts and resources.
 Presenters should include research and evaluation data in their proposals and presentations.
 There is a limit of 2 presenters for this format.

-Workshops: These 1.5-hour workshops will help attendees deepen their practice through hands-on learning.
-Workshops will help participants apply practices and principles that contribute to thriving museums and the health and wellness within their unique context and community.
+Workshops: These 1.5-hour workshops will occur on May 9, 2025.
+Attendees will be able to deepen their practice through hands-on learning.
+Workshops will help participants apply practices and principles that contribute to Museums and Trust within their unique context and community.
 Workshops will focus on the “how-to” and provide attendees with tangible tools and outcomes to take with them.
 Workshops provide an hour of presentation with an additional 30-minutes for workgroups, breakouts, or discussions.
 These sessions generally include a slide presentation with handouts and resources (highly recommended).
 Presenters should include research and evaluation data in their proposals and presentations.
 There is a limit of 6 presenters for this format.

 Poster & Poster Talks: These eye-catching visual representations of research, programs, or data are printed and displayed in the MuseumExpo hall.
 Poster presenters may be invited to provide a 10-minute talk.
 There is a limit of 2 presenters for this format.